zachvalenta/jvns.ca/content/post/2017-04-17-statistics-can-be-easy-.markdown

 ## some good "statistics for programmers" resources

+### statistics without the agonizing pain

+This is a [really nice 10 minute talk about how to do statistics using programming](https://www.youtube.com/watch?v=5Dnw46eC-0o).
+Here, I even embedded it!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/5Dnw46eC-0o?ecver=1" frameborder="0" allowfullscreen></iframe>

 ### statistics for hackers, by jake vanderplas

 This [talk from PyCon 2016](https://www.youtube.com/watch?v=Iq9DzN6mvYA) is exactly